nqpz/futswirl/README.md

     `random` is picked).
   - `2`, `3`, `4`: Do the same as `r`, but limit the kind of random fractals to 2, 3, or 4 transforms per iteration.
+  - `0`: Toggle auto mode.
+When enabled, futswirl will automatically generate new random fractals (when the default `random` is picked) once in a while.
   - Left/right: Change which fractal to show.
   - Down/up: Adjust the number of iterations for the current kind of fractal.